Whole Grain Khorasan with Honey Bread

-Honey Kamut is one of the first bread recipes we developed using 100% Kamut whole grain flour.
-The taste of Kamut (khorasan wheat) is very mild for whole wheat - even more mild than white whole wheat.
+Honey and Khorasan is one of the first bread recipes we developed using 100% Khorasan whole grain flour.
+The taste of khorasan wheat is very mild for whole wheat - even more mild than white whole wheat.

-Add honey to this recipe and you have a bread that is 100% ancient grain Kamut with a sweet, rich, flavor.
+Add honey to this recipe and you have a bread that is 100% ancient grain Khorasan with a sweet, rich, flavor.
 After tasting this bread for the first time, a good family friend said, "I hope they have this bread in heaven."
-We have to agree!

-Kamut is unique for a whole grain bread.
+Khorasan is unique for a whole grain bread.
 It's lighter in texture, has a yellow-golden color and on the nutrition scale, has better nutrients than standard whole grain.
-Kamut is a pure, ancient grain.
-Not hybridized and always organic.
+Khorasan is a pure, ancient grain.
+Not hybridized and always clean and healthy.

 2-3 Tbsp honey